rbsquires/rbsquires.github.io/finaldesign.md

 ![screenshot](images/Design/Final2.png)

 The third illustration is to capture the different activities the club organizes: offroading, hiking and hunting.
-I wanted to create an illustration to serve as a logo for the club, promoting their activities for those who came across the poster's location.
+I wanted to create an illustration to serve as a logo for the club, promoting their activities to those who come across the poster's location.

 ![screenshot](images/Design/Final3.png)